xiaodaigh/JDF.jl/README.md

 arrives for `RLEVectors.jl`.

 ## How does JDF work?
-Although JDF is experimental, there are a few tricks up Julia's sleeve.
-Firstly, this is a purely Julia solution and there are a lot of ways to do nifty things like compression and encapsulating the underlying struture of the arrays that's hard to do in R and Python.
-E.g. Python's numpy arrays are C objects, but all the vector types used in JDF are Julia data types.

 When saving a JDF, each vector is Blosc compressed (using the default settings) if possible; this includes all `T` and `Unions{Missing, T}` types where `T` is `isbits`.
 For `String` vectors, they are first converted to a  Run Length